kip-dk/angular-xrm-webresource/README.md

 This project demonstrates an easy track to develop Microsoft Dynamic 365 WebResource components with angular 4.

-## How to use, and where will in end up leaving you.
+## How to use, and where will it end up leaving you.

 This guide is a step by step guide for building a very simple Visual Studio Solution that will allow you to create a full angular 4 application that can run inside a Dynamic 365 solution, online or on-premises.

 Even though a dynamic web resource is a web application, this project is using a simple command line tool as template.
 The reason for this is the basic nature of a dynamic 365 web resource.
 It only allow simple html, javascript, css and image files.
 Nothing else.
 So any Visual Studio Web template will add things that are not supported anyway, ex.
 ASP.NET controllers and more.
 Secondly, the deployment model of web resources is also very strict.
-Files need to be uploaded to CRM as WebResources, and eventually they will be deployed as single files (possible in sub folder structure).
+Files need to be uploaded to Dynamic 365 as WebResources, and eventually they will be deployed as single files (possible in sub folder structure).
 The angular cli build process is a perfect resource to optimize and prepare as few files as possible to be uploaded.
 This project will show you how, and even give you the needed code to automate the process.
 The automation process is included in the command line tool (Deploy).

 ## The following topics will be covered

 1. Creating a solution
 1. Create an angular application with angular cli
-1. Add the angular application to your solution
+1. Add the angular application to your visual studio solution
 1. Deploy the application to your Dynamic 365
 1. Make your angular cli application work with IE.
 1. Add a simple typescript xrm service that will allow data access through dynamic 365 WebApi